ilg-physics-ucsb/physics3l-manual/Physics3LManualSite/3-SHMW2.md

 1. What is the displacement, $\Delta y$, with your phone as the mass?

-2. Using your results from Exercise 2 and the $\Delta y$ for your phone, estimate the weight of your phone.
+2. Using your results from Exercise 2 and the $\Delta y$ for your phone, estimate the mass of your phone.

 3. How does this value compare to what you find online?
-Note that cases and other things on your phone will increase your estimated weight.
+Note that cases and other things on your phone will increase your estimated mass.
 :::

 ::::::